 Subject: Handling PostScript RFCs

 It must be remembered that the ASCII version is the official version, and that a postscript version is a secondary version.

 – Jon Postel; Handling PostScript RFCs; 8 Jul 1993.

 You can format the text of a message so that it won’t get messed up when it is forwarded around the Internet.

 The formatting of an email or newsgroup posting can get messed up after several replies or forwards due to the insertion of indentation characters at the beginning of each line, elongating them until they get cut again, making them difficult to read for you and others.
 What might appear to start as a heart touching lesson in the wisdom of life, after four or five cycles, begins to look like an advanced test in message decryption.

 You can greatly reduce the chances of your messages being messed up by putting them in Text Standard Format (TSF), a bare bones style that doesn’t depend on non-text features such as line wrap, bolding, list numbering, or special characters.
 As described in the email at the top of this page, the Request For Comments series that documents the Internet’s technical development has been released in a text-only format for decades.
 The first RFC 1 from 7 April 1969, contains some great examples of text-only graphics, and recent RFC’s often contain similar constructions, showing how the simplest of communications technologies can be used to describe the most advanced.

-you would go to this kind of effort only for important messages when you suspect it will be forwarded
+When putting a message into TSF, you should perform the conversion once at the end of your composition, since it is difficult to edit once you have manually cut the line lengths.
+Typically you would go to this kind of effort only for important messages when you suspect it will be forwarded more than once.

 To convert text to TSF, the first step is to manually add carriage returns to ensure that each line is under 70 characters to avoid truncations during later processing.
 The following procedure describes a fast and relatively exact method: